 Sipadan Micro Dive – “Sipadan Micro Dive is situated in Pulau Mabul and features a shared lounge.
 Staff on site can arrange a shuttle service.
 At the guest house, rooms come with a desk.
 All rooms are fitted with a private bathroom.

 Review – “The staff were wonderful.
 Joe and his team were really friendly, we went diving with them for the first time and we went to see many creatures in their natural habitat including turtles and sea snakes.
 The view from the deck outside our room was amazing.” – Naomi, Malaysia

 Where: Sabah, Borneo

 The volcanic island of Pulau Tiga (Tiga Island) is located in Sabah and boasts as many adventure activities as chances to relax.
-Nicknamed “Survivor Island” after it was the location for a season of the reality show, Pulau Tiga offers snorkelling, forest trails or the chance to slather mineral-rich volcanic mud all over yourself.
-The choice is yours!
+Nicknamed “Survivor Island” after it was the location for a season of the reality show, Pulau Tiga offers snorkeling, forest trails, and the chance to slather mineral-rich volcanic mud all over yourself.
+The choice is yours.

 16) Tanjung Aru

 A 1,2-mile stretch of sand greets you at Tanjung Aru Beach, where witnessing one of the beach’s famous sunsets will see you surrounded by equally-enthralled visitors.
 A family-friendly location, Tanjung Aru features thick sand and terrific water.

 If you’re looking for an unforgettable Malaysian beach resort, then this should be on your bucket list.
 So many adventures to be had and sunsets to soak in.